harness/developer-hub/release-notes/continuous-delivery.md

   This issue is fixed.
 The **Secret Manager** setting lists only supported connectors now.

-- Harness has added an access control check to the `/v2/\{planExecutionId\}` API to prevent users from anonymously accessing the plan execution Id using the API.
+- Harness has added an access control check to the `/v2/{planExecutionId}` API to prevent users from anonymously accessing the plan execution Id using the API.
 (CDS-72155)
 - Step templates within step groups created under stage templates were not executing properly.
 (CDS-72124, ZD-45924, ZD-46151)

   A code enhancement fixed this issue.

 - The pipeline build failed due to reformatting of the script.
 (CDS-72093, ZD-45874)

-  The three hyphens (`---`) used as a YAML document separator were replaced by `---\n`.
+  The three hyphens (`---`) used as a YAML document separator were replaced by `---n`.
 This formatting made the YAML invalid.

   Harness no longer adds the new line in the YAML, and honors the separator when processing the YAML.